iamaditia/iamaditia.github.io/_pages/about.md

 ### Gaming

+### Follow me on the internet

 ## About this site

 I built this using Jekyll and it's hosted for free on Github Pages.
-I'm using Minimal Mistakes for the theme, built by [Michael Rose] (https://mademistakes.com "You should visit his awesome blog").
+I'm using Minimal Mistakes for the theme, built by [Michael Rose](https://mademistakes.com).

+[Michael Rose]: https://mademistakes.com "You should check his awesome site"

-***Last updated on:*** *18 June 2021.* {: .notice--info}
+***Last updated on:*** *18 June 2021.*{: .notice--info}